Pathfinder: Wrath of the Righteous: Downloadable content

-Three major pieces of downloadable content have been released for Pathfinder: Wrath of the Righteous.
+Five major pieces of downloadable content have been released for Pathfinder: Wrath of the Righteous.
 The first DLC, Inevitable Excess, was released on 3 March 2022.
 In it, the Commander is trapped in another dimension by a "keeper of magic" who believes their mythic powers violate the laws of the universe.
 The second DLC, Through the Ashes, was released on 21 April 2022.
 This story follows a group of ordinary people trying to survive the demonic attack on Kenabres.
 The third DLC, The Treasure of the Midnight Isles, was released on 30 August 2022.
-It is a rogue-lite campaign where the party searches for a mysterious treasure in the Abyss.
+It is a rogue-like campaign where the party searches for a mysterious treasure in the Abyss.
 The first and third DLCs can be played on their own or incorporated into the main campaign, while the second can only be played standalone.
+The fourth DLC, The Last Sarkorians, was released on 7 March 2023.
+This DLC adds a new playable class with 6 archetype variations, a new companion, and a new area.
+The fifth DLC, The Lord Of Nothing, a sequel to Through the Ashes, was released on 21 November 2023.
+This DLC also adds 15 new archetypes, new spells and new feats for the main campaign.
+The sixth and last DLC, A Dance of Masks, released on 13 June 2024.
+It included new personal events for each companion, including romantic events, a fully voiced adventure set in Kenabres and beyond, an arena, and 11 new character archetypes.

 Reception

 Pathfinder: Wrath of the Righteous received "generally favorable" reviews according to review aggregator Metacritic.
 Writing for IGN, Rowan Kaiser praised the game's story and technical improvements over its predecessor, but expressed disappointment with the military management aspects.
 Jody Macgregor of PC Gamer proclaimed the game is "well worth your time", but criticized its inconsistent writing quality.

+During the 25th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Wrath of the Righteous for "Role-Playing Game of the Year".

 By January 2023, the game had sold one million copies worldwide.

+Controversy

+On 24 July 2023, update 2.1.5m was launched which among other things added the third-party analytics program AppsFlyer.
+The game's community sent heavy backlash due to concerns over privacy, lack of transparency, and the mandatory acceptance of an updated EULA.
+This was resolved the next day on 25 July 2023 with update 2.1.5n, which removed AppsFlyer.